taw00/joplin-rpm/README.md

 RPMs is very much like any other software or documentation effort.
 That effort for Joplin is maintained with source-control via github.
 Binaries are provided [here](https://copr.fedorainfracloud.org/coprs/taw/joplin/).
-But you don't need to know a whole lot about Fedora's COPR build environment to install and user these RPMs.
+But you don't need to know a whole lot about Fedora's COPR build environment to install and use these RPMs.
 Just follow the "TL;DR" instructions below to install Joplin.

 If you are technically savvy, you can build your own binary packages from the